canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 $ sudo snap install kcalc-example_*.snap --dangerous
 ```

-The `--dangerous` flag is only needed for `strict` confinement snaps that haven't been signed by the Snap Store, such as the snaps that you'll generate during the development process.
-(If you use `--devmode` instead, then the snap will be installed using `devmode` confinement, even if *snapcraft.yaml* specifies `strict` confinement, which can make it harder to check whether the interface definitions in *snapcraft.yaml* are working as intended.)
+The `--dangerous` flag is only needed for `strict` confinement snaps that *haven't* been signed and released via the Snap Store, such as the snaps that you'll generate during the development process.

+[note]
+Avoid using the `--devmode` flag for `strict` confinement snaps
+The `--devmode` flag causes a snap to be installed using `devmode` confinement with full access to snap interfaces, **even** if the *snapcraft.yaml* file specifies `strict` confinement and a limited set of interfaces.
+It's worth double checking that you're using the `--dangerous` flag when you're installing and testing a `strict` confinement snap, otherwise you may find it difficult to test whether the snap is working as intended.
+[/note]
 [/details]

 ### The updated snap

 Here's the updated *snapcraft.yaml* for our snap.
-If you cloned the *kcalc-example* repository from GitHub earlier on, you should find a copy in the *revised* folder of that repository.
+If you cloned the *kcalc-example* repository from GitHub earlier on, you should find a copy of this file in the *revised* folder of that repository.

-[details=The second (revised) version of our snapcraft.yaml for KCalc]
+[details=The updated version of our snapcraft.yaml for KCalc]
 ```
 name: kcalc-example
 adopt-info: build-kcalc